Anish-Jain-AJ/Lets-Connect/README.md

 4) A notification can be sent to users subscribed to a particular topic from firebase console, where all the data has been stored.

 This app can be further extended for organisations depending on their requirements.
-It can help users to get a push notification according to the groups subscribed and help in better ommunication.
+It can help users to get a push notification according to the groups subscribed and help in better communication.

+Googleservice.json file has been removed for security purposes.
+You need to add yours when you coonect to the firebase.